JakeSteam/blog-personal/_posts/2026-05-29-forza-horizon-6-skillpoint-farming.md

 Forza Horizon 6's Wheelspins are an essential way of unlocking rare cars (and earning money), with a total of 46 exclusive cars.
 To farm them, you'll need a lot of skill points, here's how to get them!

+**WARNING: Changes on 13th July 2027 made this article no longer accurate.
+Specifically, skill point farming in EventLabs is no longer possible (capped at 1 point), and the Subaru 22B costs 5x more, making the Lambo the better purchase.
+The previous content is included for reference.**

 ## Overview

 The overall strategy is to farm skill points via highly efficient EventLab races & cars, then spend them on cars that include Wheelspins in their skill mastery tree.